What are the Keys to Consistently Great Tasting BBQ?

 I will tell you that I only use a marinade occasionally when I cook chicken or pork tenderloin.
 I use Italian dressing as my marinade.
 I just pour a little over the chicken or pork loin, let it stand for a couple of minutes, and then add Texas BBQ Rub over the meat.
 The Italian dressing helps hold on the rub as well as adds flavor.

-REMEMBER MARINADES DO ADD FLAVOR RO YOUR MEATS....
-BUT....
-THEY HAVE THE POTENTIAL DANGERS OF SPREADING BACTERIA, CAUSING SICKNESS IF HANDLED IMPROPERLY, AND NEEDING REFRIGERATION.
+REMEMBER MARINADES DO ADD FLAVOR TO YOUR MEATS...
+BUT THEY HAVE THE POTENTIAL DANGERS OF SPREADING BACTERIA, CAUSING SICKNESS (IF HANDLED IMPROPERLY), AND NEED REFRIGERATION

-"... thanks for the rub.
-My parents and I used it to cook ribs this weekend and all I can tell you is the ribs were great.
-My parents have always used a BBQ sauce on ribs before, but there was no reason to put it on these ribs.
+"Thanks for the rub.
+My parents and I used it to cook ribs this weekend, and all I can tell you is the ribs were great.
+My parents have always used a BBQ sauces on ribs before, but there was no reason to put it on these ribs.
 They liked the fact that your rub was not too salty tasting, like many of the other rubs out there seem to be.
-Most importantly the taste was so good, BBQ sauce was not needed.......
+Most importantly, the taste was so good that BBQ sauces was not needed.
 I can't remember my parents ever eating BBQ rubs without putting some kind of sauce on them until that day.
 THANKS."

 Houston, Texas